Raschpëtzer Qanat

-The Raschpëtzer Qanat is located NE of Helmsange in the commune of Walferdange, 10 km north of the City of Luxembourg.
-A qanat is an underground water management system consisting of vertical shafts connecting to a sloping tunnel designed to provide a supply of fresh water.
+The Raschpëtzer is a qanat located north-east of Helmsange, in the commune of Walferdange, in southern Luxembourg.

-The Raschpëtzer is a particularly well preserved example of a qanat and is probably the most extensive system of its kind north of the Alps.
+It is a particularly well preserved example of a qanat and is probably the most extensive system of its kind north of the Alps.
 It has been under systematic excavation for the past 40 years.
 To date some 330 m of the total tunnel length of 600 m have been explored.
 Thirteen of the 20 to 25 shafts have been discovered.

 The qanat appears to have provided water for a large Roman villa on the slopes of the Alzette valley.
 It was built during the Gallo-Roman period, probably around the year 150 and functioned for about 120 years thereafter.